-The Professor had 486 books at his house, some in the library room and some in his study.
-There were 50 books more in the library than in the Professor’s study.
+A professor had 486 books at his house, some in the library room and some in his study.
+There were 50 books more in the library than in the professor’s study.
 How many books were in the study?

 In my experience, students who have not learned to think in bar diagrams usually divide the books in half and then subtract 50 from that number to get their answer.
 The diagram shows the correct path to a solution:

 First, we need to subtract the 50 extra books:

 Then we split the rest of the books evenly between the two rooms: